-Mortality assumptions are based on reinsurers' data and the Company's experience that justified a reduction in mortality assumption.
-Morbidity was solely based on reinsurers' rates.
+Mortality assumptions are based on reinsurers' data and the Company's experience while morbidity was solely based on reinsurers' rates.
 Claims and expense ratios for accident and health business (Health NSLT) are based on the Company's experience.

 The expenses related to the life portfolio were analysed and broken down into initial and renewal expenses so as to estimate the renewal expense per policy.
-The renewal expense assumption has increased based on the expected Company's expenses.
 Expense inflation is estimated after considering past experience and the long term expectations for future expense inflation.